geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 > Learn what the high-in-demand skills are and most importantly, network using LinkedIn.

 Connect with your peers and potential hiring managers.
 Invest time in your LinkedIn profile.
 If you have a job, don't quit.
 You never know when there is a role available.

+The thoughts above are mine and don't represent the policies or opinions of Atlassian.
+If you like to read more about our engineering interview process please visit our [candidate resource hub](https://www.atlassian.com/company/careers/resources/interviewing/how-to-nail-your-engineering-interview).

 *****